On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

 \subsubsection{Push-outs of schemes}

 We shall now recall several results regarding push-outs (i. e., fibre coproducts) in the category of schemes.
 It is well-known that general push-outs of schemes need not exist.
 However, there are several important cases where push-outs do exist.
 They have been studied by Ferrand \cite{Fer} and (independently) by Schwede \cite{Schw}.
 The behaviour of push-outs under arbitrary base change has been studied by the author\footnote{See also \cite{Brion}, proof of Lemma 2.2, and the references therein.} \cite{Ov}, Paragraph 4, where it was shown that push-outs can be used to construct models of some singular curves over discrete valuation rings, and to study their Picard functors.
 We shall extend those methods to the extent necessary for our purposes.
 As the language of \cite{Schw} was used in \cite{Ov}, we shall continue using \cite{Schw} as our reference for results on push-outs of schemes.
 Some similar results are also contained in \cite{Stacks}.
-Let us begin with the following results, which generalise \cite{Ov}, Proposition 4.0.2:
+Let us begin with the following results, which generalise \cite{Ov}, Proposition 4.0.2. \\ Throughout this Paragraph, we shall work with the following setup: let $f\colon X\to Y$ be a morphism of schemes.
+Let $t\colon T\to Y$ and $z\colon Z \to Y$ be schemes \it affine \rm over $Y,$ let $\xi \colon Z\to T$ be a morphism over $Y,$ and let $\widetilde{\iota}\colon Z\to X$ be a closed immersion.
+We summarise this in the following diagram: